ibm-cloud-docs/vpc/example-code.md

 ```
 {: pre}

-Use the `address` of the floating IP to connect to the instance with SSH:
+On Linux, use the `address` of the floating IP to connect to the instance with SSH:

 ```
 ssh -i <private_key_file> root@<floating ip address>